Mitchell's symbol of hard work, success is watch for father

 AMERICANS IN EUROPE

-Kurt Kitiyama, who grew up in Northern California and played at UNLV, extended a most unusual trend when he won the Oman Open last week.
+Kurt Kitayama, who grew up in Northern California and played at UNLV, extended a most unusual trend when he won the Oman Open last week.

 That gave Americans six victories through 12 events on the European Tour this season.